Zach Aston-Reese

-Zachary Aston-Reese (born August 10, 1994) is an American professional ice hockey forward for the Columbus Blue Jackets of the National Hockey League (NHL).
-He previously played with the Pittsburgh Penguins, Anaheim Ducks, Toronto Maple Leafs, and Detroit Red Wings.
+Zachary Aston-Reese (born August 10, 1994) is an American professional ice hockey player who is a forward for the Philadelphia Flyers of the National Hockey League (NHL).
+He previously played with the Pittsburgh Penguins, Anaheim Ducks, Toronto Maple Leafs, Detroit Red Wings and Columbus Blue Jackets.

 Prior to turning professional, Aston-Reese played for Northeastern University.
 He was named a Hobey Baker hat trick finalist, Hockey East First-Team All-Star, and won Hockey East Player of the Year.

 Playing career

 Amateur

 While playing for the New Jersey Rockets of the Atlantic Junior Hockey League (AJHL) during the 2010–11 season, Aston-Reese also appeared in the United States Hockey League (USHL).
 He played two games for the Des Moines Buccaneers, as well as 25 games for the Lincoln Stars.
 Aston-Reese joined the Stars full-time for the 2011–12 season.
 In 53 games, he recorded 5 goals and 10 assists.
 After one more season with the Stars, Aston-Reese joined the Division 1 Northeastern Huskies.
 He played for the club for four seasons.
 During the 2015–16 season, the Huskies won the Hockey East Tournament championship.
 The following season, Aston-Reese was named to the Hockey East First All-Star Team, NCAA Division I First All-American Team, and the Hockey East Player of the Year.